 [Motion 122, #SP155, [10] and [171]]

+802.11be supports the following loopback prevention mechanism of the group address frame in the MLO in R1.

+An AP MLD that broadcasts the group addressed MPDU received from a non-AP MLD with which it has done multi-link setup shall set the SA field of the broadcast group addressed MPDU to the MLD MAC address of the non-AP MLD.

+A non-AP MLD filters out the group addressed MPDU with the SA field set to the MLD MAC address of the non-AP MLD.

+[Motion 131, #SP199, [19] and [184]]

 Editing instructions formatted like this are intended to be copied into the TGbe Draft (i.e. they are instructions to the 802.11 editor on how to merge the text with the baseline documents).